TechnicalDC/st/README.md

-# st
+# st - My own st build

-My own st build
+st is a simple terminal implementation for X.

 ## Patches applied